-The majority of people in law school take out student loans to pay for their education.
+The majority of people in law school take out student loans to pay for their cost of attendance, including tuition and other living expenses.
 It can be a good investment depending on how a lawyer will be able to pay back the loans.
 Read on to learn how to pay for law school and how different types of loans affect repayment.

 Step 1: Law school financial aid, grants, scholarships and other tactics to reduce student loans

 If you get accepted to a top-20 law school, then it might be worth going at just about any cost.
-These top schools offer not only the highest starting salaries (often in the $150,000 to $180,000 range), but they also have some of the highest rates of employment (in the 80% to 90% range) after graduating.
+These top schools offer not only the highest starting salaries (often in the $150,000 to $180,000 range), but they also have some of the highest rates of employment (in the 80% to 90% range) after graduating with a law degree.

-But if you’re going to a school outside of the top 20, then here are the best ways to keep your loan balance low.
+But if you’re going to a school outside of the top 20, then here’s how to pay for law school, while keeping your loan balance low.

 Pick a low-cost, in-state law school and avoid out-of-state and private law schools.